 Correct penis is so good that it is medically endorsed and recommended in 29 countries world wide.

-And, unlike a risky peyronies disease surgery that will probably cost you upwards of $14,000, correct penis traction will cost you about $400.
+And, unlike a risky peyronies disease surgery that will probably cost you upwards of $14,000, correct penis traction will cost you under $300.

 The process is so simple, safe, and easy.
 It just takes some time.
 You can plan on a number of months.